-One of the most haunting and beautiful moments in the Chainsaw Man: Reze Arc movie is the scene where Reze quietly sings in Russian while strangling an assassin.
+One of the most haunting and beautiful moments in Chainsaw Man: The Movie – Reze Arc is the scene where Reze quietly sings in Russian while strangling an assassin.

 Surprisingly, no.

-The Rumored Origin: Dearest Mary Jane (1994)
+The Rumor: A Connection to Dearest Mary Jane (1994)

-When Mary Jane meets a kind doctor named Sir Thomas, she falls for him — only for him to fall for her sister instead.
+- When Mary Jane meets a kind doctor named Sir Thomas, she falls in love with him…

-However, this remains only a rumor, and there’s no evidence connecting the two.
+However, this remains only a fan theory.

 The Truth from Tatsuki Fujimoto